 A joist is one of the horizontal supporting members that run between walls, foundations or beams to support a floor or ceiling.
-SpaceJoists use a metal web joist system, combining parallel, stress-graded timber flanges and engineered galvanised steel webs that give strength, durability and value for money.
+SpaceJoists use a metal web joist system, combining parallel, stress-graded timber flanges and engineered galvanised steel webs, that give strength, durability and offer value for money.

 SpaceJoists simplify construction with the following features:

-- Open web design – allows for a quick and easy installation of services, removing the need for drilling or notching and therefore significantly reducing common errors that incur costly remedial work.
+- Open web design – allows for a quick and easy installation of services, removing the need for drilling or notching; therefore significantly reducing common errors that incur costly remedial work

-- Long spans – eliminate the need for intermediate load bearing internal walls reducing overall costs.
+- Long spans – eliminates the need for intermediate load bearing internal walls, reducing overall costs

-- Reduced site wastage – Off-site design removes the need for on-site alterations whilst reducing the amount of waste timber generated on-site.
+- Reduced site wastage – Off-site design removes the need for on-site alterations, reducing the amount of waste timber generated on-site

 - Wide spacing – labour time is reduced as fewer joists are required to complete a floor installation in comparison to solid timber.